WaToArt/miru/Notes/logs.md

 # 11/7/2022
 - Using requests.head() is quicker than requests.get() when it comes to checking status code apparently?
     - link: https://stackoverflow.com/a/13641613
+    - Might try to implement this when the project is past phase 1?
+Reworking to account for status 302 isn't important at the moment.

 # 11/1/2022